 You will be in a much better position when it comes to discussing these things with the Department if you can familiarise yourself with the form, and if you have thought through your ideas about each of these areas.
 If you can, take some time to consider your thoughts before any meetings, so you can be clear and to ensure all the things you want to say are included.
 It is also important for other family members, or significant people in your life, and the child's life, to be included in the meeting.
-So, it is worthwhile discussing with your case worker who you might like to invite along.
+So, it is worthwhile discussing with your case manager who you might like to invite along.
 Remember though - whoever comes to the meeting will get to hear some details about your life that you may prefer they didn't know, so think about this carefully beforehand.
 If you don't invite them to the meeting you can ask for their views to be included, so if you are able to know their views before the meeting, that will be important too.
-A blank form has been added at the end of this document, so you can print it out and start making notes that you can take with you.